 English is the primary language of instruction and communication at UNBC.
-Consequently, it is expected that an applicant should be able to demonstrate an acceptable level of proficiency in the use of English to receive and participate in classroom instruction and discussion, as well as complete written assignments.
+Consequently, it is expected that an applicant be able to demonstrate an acceptable level of proficiency in the use of English in order to receive and participate in classroom instruction and discussion as well as to complete written assignments.

 Applicants whose first language is not English, regardless of citizenship or country of origin, must submit evidence of English language proficiency prior to admission.
+French-speaking Canadians and Canadian First Nations language speakers are exempted from this requirement.
+Students who completed five consecutive years of instruction and examination entirely in the English language immediately before admission are exempted from this requirement.